 The Human Development and Family Science Double Dawg program in Child Life allows students to complete coursework and clinical experiences needed to become a Certified Child Life Specialist.
 Certified Child Life Specialists (CCLSs) work in healthcare settings to support children's social-emotional needs and reduce fear, anxiety, and pain for infants, children, and youth.

-Students who successfully complete this Double Dawgs program will earn a B.S. in Human Development and Family Science and a M.S. in Human Development and Family Science with Child Life Emphasis.
+Students who successfully complete this Double Dawgs program will earn a B.S. in Human Development and Family Science and a M.S. in Child Life.